 Where did my money go?

 Many of us have found that funds can mysteriously shrink while en route to other countries through a combination of unanticipated fees and stinker exchange rates, especially the latter.

 CHOICE member Trish R, for example, was stung with a $30 sending fee, wore a terrible exchange rate, and then got hit with a $50 receiving fee on the other end of her overseas funds transfer.

 That's because she sent her money through a bank rather than an online money transfer service – rarely a good idea.
 (Trish knows better now.)

 Which is the best money transfer service?

 There are lots of players out there at the moment who'll act as intermediaries when you want to sent Aussie dollars to an account overseas (or foreign currency to your local account for that matter).

 - OFX (formerly known as OzForex) – minimum transfer $250; $15 fee for transfers under $10,000, no fee for over $10,000.

 - World First – minimum transfer $2000; no fees.

 - CurrencyFair – minimum transfer 8 Euros or equivalent; transfer fee from 0.1% to 0.6% of the amount exchanged on each side (depending on the currency) plus 3 Euros or equivalent transfer fee.

 These non-bank services, among others, are better than banks by a long shot when it comes to sending money overseas, but:

 - you'll need to open an account and verify your identity (as per financial industry regulations)

-- most charge a modest fee (compared to banks) for transfers under a certain amount
+- some charge a modest fee (compared to banks) for transfers under a certain amount

-- most services have a minimum send amount.
+- some services have a minimum send amount.

 Is one transfer service better than the other?

 We checked out the exchange rates of some of the players above using the same money transfer scenario (and data from the comparison site Mozo, who we've partnered with on a number of projects) across five business days (since exchange rates are in constant flux).